AndrewJBateman/svelte-tailwind-ssr/README.md

 # :zap: Svelte Tailwind SSR

-* Sveltejs kit used to display API data
+* Sveltejs kit used to display country API data
+* Code from [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) - see [:clap: Inspiration](#clap-inspiration) below - but using a different API, styling, navigation and grid layout.
+I recommend his tutorials - they are well explained.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/svelte-tailwind-ssr?style=plastic)